jpsim/jekyll_app_site/README.md

 # Jekyll App Site

 The Jekyll App Site is a small Jekyll template to present an iPhone app with a static site.
+[Demo](http://jpsim.github.io/jekyll_app_site)

 ## Running Locally

-Make sure you have all the [requirements](#Requirements) installed.
+Make sure you have all the [requirements](#requirements) installed.

 There are 4 rake tasks: